7 Applications of Convolutional Neural Networks

 CNNs can be used to play a major role in the fight against climate change, especially in understanding the reasons why we see such drastic changes and how we could experiment in curbing the effect.
 It is said that the data in such natural history collections can also provide greater social and scientific insights, but this would require skilled human resources such as researchers who can physically visit these types of repositories.
 There is a need for more manpower to carry out deeper experiments in this field.

-CNNs have already brought in a world of difference to advertising with the introduction of programmatic buying and data-driven personalized advertising.
+CNNs have already brought a world of difference to advertising with the introduction of programmatic buying and data-driven personalized advertising.

 Other Interesting Fields

 CNNs are poised to be the future with their introduction into driverless cars, robots that can mimic human behavior, aides to human genome mapping projects, predicting earthquakes and natural disasters, and maybe even self-diagnoses of medical problems.
-So, you wouldn't even have to drive down to a clinic or schedule an appointment with a doctor to ensure your sneezing attack or high fever is just the simple flu and not symptoms of some rare disease.
+So, you wouldn't even have to drive down to a clinic or schedule an appointment with a doctor to ensure your sneezing attack or high fever is just the simple flu and not the symptoms of some rare disease.
 One problem that researchers are working on with CNNs is brain cancer detection.
 The earlier detection of brain cancer can prove to be a big step in saving more lives affected by this illness.

 We have aimed to explain the basics of convolutional neural networks.
 As you can see, CNNs are primarily used for image classification and recognition.
 The specialty of a CNN is its convolutional ability.
 The potential for further uses of CNNs is limitless and needs to be explored and pushed to further boundaries to discover all that can be achieved by this complex machinery.